 Also does the bump stop need to be just under the strut mount? or is anywhere on the strut shaft fine? (strut shaft = shiny part of strut)

+The bump stop will move up and down most time the first time you hit a big bump it will go up anyway.
 As for the scratches they will shorten the life of the strut the scratches will wear at the internal seals in the struts and wear them out faster then normal. but they will be safe till this happens

 - If you need clarification, ask it in the comment box above.